-Comcast drops bid for Fox assets, leaving Disney in pole position
+Exclusive: Comcast drops bid for Fox assets, leaving Disney in pole position

 Disney did not immediately respond to request for comment.
 A Fox representative declined to comment.

-Any potential deal will follow the U.S. Department of Justice’s decision last month to sue to block AT&T Inc’s (T.N) $85.4 billion deal to buy Time Warner Inc (TWX.N).
+Any potential deal will follow the U.S. Department of Justice’s decision last month to sue to block AT&T Inc’s $85.4 billion deal to buy Time Warner Inc.

 Comcast shares were up 1.5 percent in after-hours trading, while Disney shares were up 0.2 percent and Fox shares fell 1.3 percent.